The State of the FGC in 2018

 As an anime fighting game that somewhat goes against the grain by setting a traditional 2-D pace while still embracing the freedom of movement and creative mechanics seen in up-tempo anime fighters, Under Night In-Birth EXE: Late[st] certainly separates itself from the pack.

 However, while separating from the pack is well and good with regards to maintaining a unique system, where it’s also separated from the pack is with its unfortunate console exclusivity, hurting the appeal of the game, not due to quality, but simple incapability of reaching a wider audience.

-The few new mechanic implementations and characters added to UNIELST without a doubt helped open up options, which was something necessary for the game’s prior iterations, and it’s overall balance finally seemed to reach a good point, however, until it opens up to more platforms, the game’s potential, while not wasted, is certainly not being maximized.
+The few new mechanic implementations and characters added to UNIST without a doubt helped open up options, which was something necessary for the game’s prior iterations, and it’s overall balance finally seemed to reach a good point, however, until it opens up to more platforms, the game’s potential, while not wasted, is certainly not being maximized.